yiisoft/validator/README.md

 #### Attributes

-If you have PHP 8, you can simplify this using attributes.
+If you have PHP 8, you can use attributes.
 Declare the DTOs, relations and rules:

 ```php
 use Yiisoft\Validator\Attribute\AttributeTrait;